Club Case Study: Mercia striving to teach discipline and skills in safe space

 Commonwealth Games 2022 – united with Birmingham

-With Birmingham being just a short trip down the motorway from Tamworth, the club are about welcoming the Commonwealth Games 2022 to their local area.
+With Birmingham being just a short trip down the motorway from Tamworth, the club is about welcoming the Commonwealth Games 2022 to their local area.

 They hope that when amateur boxing is broadcast to a wider audience it will inspire young people and children to get involved in boxing, whether they aspire to compete internationally or simply want to get fitter or off the street.

-As part of the big occasion, the club plan to host a boxing fun day alongside the Commonwealth Games to get the whole community involved.
+As part of the big occasion, the club plans to host a boxing fun day alongside the Commonwealth Games to get the whole community involved.